mattlockyer/near-trade-signatures/README.md

 # The NEAR Contract

-Each contract method is broken down into two parts:
+The NEAR contract method `trade_signature` is broken down into 2 parts.

 1. Proving that the source chain wallet signed the message
 1. Getting a signature for the derived account on the destination chain